sweetie-bot-project/sweetie_bot_herkulex/README.md

 1. `HerkulexDriver` reset receiver state after each send operations.
 So it is impossible efficiently mix commands with ACK and without ACK.
 2. `HerkulexArray` read `in_goals` port one time  per control cycle.
 This can cause unwanted behaviour in presence of multiple writers or if port bufferization is turned on.

+### Konown issues

+if `reset_delay` property of HerkulexArray is to small it is unable to reset and discover servos.
+In some cases it can case unpredictable servo behavior probably due command misinterpretation.

 ### Usage

 **TODO**: rttlua deployment scripts (from `sweetie_bot_deploy`).